-For the reasons set out above, I'm not upholding this complaint.
+For the reasons set out above, I'm not upholding Mr A's complaint.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mr C to accept or reject my decision before 9 June 2025.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Mr A to accept or reject my decision before 9 June 2025.

 Hannah Wise Ombudsman